ScriptBasic/WinPBX/docs/CBSTR Class.md

 SUB Append (BYREF wszStr AS CONST WSTRING)
 ```

-The string can be a literal or a FB STRING, a WSTRING, a CWSTR or a CBSTR variable.
+*Remark*: The string can be a literal or a FB STRING, a WSTRING, a CWSTR or a CBSTR variable.

 #### <a name="Clear"></a>Clear